woywoy123/AnalysisG/docs/source/torch-extensions/graph.rst

             An aggregation function used to sum node features without double summing any particular node pairs.
             Given the complexity of the operation in nominal PyTorch, this function is exclusive to CUDA tensors.

-            :params torch.tensor clusters: Cluster indices used to perform the summation over.
+            :param torch.tensor clusters: Cluster indices used to perform the summation over.
-            :params torch.tensor node_features: The feature vector of the node to sum.
+            :param torch.tensor node_features: The feature vector of the node to sum.

 .. py:module:: pyc.Graph.Cartesian